 Finding: Per inquiry, OCTA provides services in more than one UZA but does not provide services to non-urbanized areas.
 Allocations to urbanized areas are based on trip pattern analysis.
 The number of yearly trips per pattern is multiplied by the number of miles determined for each UZA.
 We recalculated 5 UZA allocations for mathematical accuracy for the MBDO and MBPT services, with no exceptions noted.
-We did not perform this procedure for the CBDO and CBPT modes, due to the modes residing in non-operational status for the entire year.
 We did not perform this procedure for the DRPT, DRTX, and VPPT modes because they do not report on FG.
 No exceptions were noted as a result of this procedure.